IT21468360/BrandPulseAI/README.md

 # Creating Branches, Push , Pull

- -> All the commands shoud be executed in Git Bash Terminal
+ -> All the commands shoud be executed in Git Bash Terminal.
+ Also make sure, u r always in the right path, before executing any command.

 1. I have created Branches for each of u.
 If u need any other branches, u can create them manually in GitHub (Branch source should be "main")
 2. Make sure to 'pull' others work to ur local-repo, before u start working everytime.